Alex-AK/portfolio_v3/client/content/pages/now.md

 ## Personal & Creative

-The last couple of months have been a process of creative exploration, knitting, and cooking.
+Since reading <a href="https://www.amazon.com/Artists-Way-25th-Anniversary/dp/0143129252" target="_blank" rel="noopener noreferrer">The Artist's Way</a> I have been prioritizing creative exploration.
+Here are a few things I've been up to in my free time.

-- **Cooking** - making pickled vegetables and preserves, planning holiday feasts for upcoming virtual holiday dinners.
+- **Cooking** - planning holiday meals, cooking feasts, and enjoying virtual holiday dinners with family.
-- **Knitting** - started small with some knit squares for practice.
-Almost done with my first big project - a circular scarf with alternating knit patterns.
+- **Bread Making** - working on some of my first gluten free home made bread recipes.
+I'm starting with <a href="https://www.kingarthurbaking.com/recipes/blitz-bread-no-fuss-focaccia-recipe" target="_blank" rel="noopener noreferrer">King Arthur's No-Fuss Focaccia</a>.
+My first loaf turned out well, with some room for improvement!
+- **Knitting / Crocheting** - I recently finished my <a href="https://www.ravelry.com/patterns/library/simple-yet-effective" target="_blank" rel="noopener noreferrer">circular scarf with alternating knit patterns</a> after a few sample squares.
+Now I'm trying out a few crochet squares to see how it compares to knitting.

 #### <br/> Want to connect?
 [I'd love to hear from you.](/contact)